 There are plenty of games for the Apple Watch, but most of them don't fit the form factor very well.
 They're either way too simple, or they're so complex that you can't really play them will on the tiny Apple Watch screen.

 Rules! is a puzzle game that works equally well on your iPhone or your Apple Watch.
 It's simple: follow a rule to tap the cards in the right order.
 As you progress, the rules stack up, and you have to remember what you've done before.
 It's totally simple and surprisingly addictive.
 Perhaps best of all, games are short enough to actually be worth playing on your wrist—you can kill just a minute or two while waiting in line, for example.

 If you’re a sports fan, the Apple Watch is a great device for keeping up-to-date on the latest news and scores.
 And theScore app is our favorite way to do it.
 Totally free and completely customizable, the app will keep you up to date with news and score for all of your favorite teams, whether you follow the pros or amateurs.

 You can see in-game action, plays, and of course, score updates as games are going on, as well as check out upcoming games right on your wrist. if you can’t be in front of the TV, it’s the next best thing.

 Things is one of the most well-received task managers around, and it’s easy to see why.
 It’s attractive, simple, clear, and easy to use.
-It does what any good task manager should: make it easy to jot down a new task, clear what it is you have to do today, and it stays out of your way the rest of the time.
+It does what any good task manager should: make it easy to jot down a new task, accomplish what you have to do today, and it stay out of your way the rest of the time.
 It’s an Apple Design Award winner, and it shows.

 Things on the Apple Watch is great.
 Quickly add a to-do item to organize later on your iPhone.
 Look at today’s tasks, check off items as you do them, or postpone them for later with just a couple taps.
 It supports the Siri watch face, which is the perfect place to get daily task reminders.